aesophor/displayctl/README.md

 </div>

 ## Why Do I Need This?
 Are you running a Window Manager without a DE?
-Ever experienced the inconvenience of running `xrandr` to set resolution, `feh` for wallpaper, `light` for brightness, and `i3lock` for lockscreen (I use these tools, in my case).
+Ever experienced the inconvenience of running `xrandr` to set resolution, `feh` for wallpaper, `light` for brightness, and `i3lock` for lockscreen?
+(I use these tools, in my case)

 I wrote displayctl to eradicate these problems.
-Now you can handles these tasks with a single script!
+Now you can handle these tasks with a single script!

 ## Dependencies
 * imagemagick